-Scan these QR codes with a smartphone camera to see inhaler technique with a mask and mouthpiece spacer:
+Scan these QR codes with a smartphone camera, or look at the link below to see inhaler technique with mask and mouthpiece spacers:

-- 1 Shake the inhaler and remove cap. - 2 Fit the inhaler into the opening at the end of the spacer. - 3 Place the mask over the child's face or mouthpiece in their mouth, ensuring a good seal (most children aged over 3 years should be able to manage without a mask). - 4 Press the inhaler once and allow the child to take 5 slow breaths or slowly count to 10 whilst they breathe through the spacer.
+- 1. Shake the inhaler and remove cap. - 2.
+Fit the inhaler into the opening at the end of the spacer. - 3.
+Place the mask over the child's face or mouthpiece in their mouth, ensuring a good seal (most children aged over 3 years should be able to manage without a mask). - 4.
+Press the inhaler once and allow the child to take 5 slow breaths or slowly count to 10 whilst they breathe through the spacer.

-5 Remove the inhaler and shake it.
+5. Remove the inhaler and shake it.
 Wait 1 minute before giving a second puff